nirmalaC/HotelBookingSystem/README.md

-Cucumber-PageFactory-Maven
+Framework Design Approach
 =================
 I have used selenium-cucumber-Maven with PageFactory Design Pattern.

-selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
+Selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
 Page Factory is an inbuilt Page Object Model concept for Selenium WebDriver but it is very optimized.Here we follow the concept of separation of Page Object Repository and Test Methods.
 Additionally, with the help of PageFactory class, we use annotations @FindBy to find WebElement.
 We use initElements method to initialize web elements.

 Tools And Environment :
 -----------------------
 1. IntelliJ IDEA 2016
-2. Java
+2. Java-8
-3. Maven
+3. Maven-3.5.3
 4. Enable cucumber-java plugin in IntelliJ
 5. Git
-6. Required drivers (Chrome, FireFox and InternetExplorer)
+6. Required driver versions (Chrome-v2.38 & Gecko-v0.20.1)
+7. Required browsers (Chrome-v66.0 & Firefox-v60.0)
-7. Windows 64bit
+8. Windows 64bit

 Configure JAVA_HOME and MAVEN_HOM in the Environmental Variables : Follow the setup instructions specified in here https://www.mkyong.com/maven/how-to-install-maven-in-windows/